 Beginning in mid-September, the Writing Project Workshop offers 45-minute conferences to students writing papers in any course on campus.
 In Workshop conferences, trained peer Writing Assistants read and respond to drafts of papers or help writers generate, focus, and organize their ideas prior to drafting.
-The Workshop is open Sunday through Wednesday evenings and Thursday afternoons in the Center for Learning and Teaching on the first floor of Kanbar Hall.
-Writers can get more detailed information and reserve a conference at http://www.bowdoin.edu/writing-project.
+The Workshop is open from 6:00 to 10:00 p.m.
+Sunday through Thursday evenings and Friday from 11:00 a.m. to 3:00 p.m. in the Center for Learning and Teaching on the first floor of Kanbar Hall.
+Please check the Center's website to schedule a conference.